neighbor-ryan/ctbk.dev/README.md

 - Column-name inconsistencies across months (e.g. `User Type` vs. `usertype`) are harmonized

 ## Automatic Updating <a id="auto-update"></a>
-Every day, [a GitHub Action runs in this repo](https://github.com/neighbor-ryan/citibike/actions) and checks `s3://tripdata` for a new month's worth of official data.
+Every day, [a GitHub Action runs in this repo](https://github.com/neighbor-ryan/citibike/actions) and checks `s3://tripdata` for a new month of official data.
 If new data is found, it is cleaned, converted to `.parquet`, and uploaded to `s3://ctbk`.

-Additionally, some aggregated/summary statistics are updated, which the dashboard at https://ctbk.dev/ reads, meaning it should stay up to date as new data is published.
+Additionally, some aggregated/summary statistics are updated, which the dashboard at [ctbk.dev] reads, meaning it should stay up to date as new data is published.

 At the time of this writing, this process has run successfully once, [adding March 2021 data to the dashboard on April 8, 2021][202103 GHA]:
 ```